 - 2 Tbsp. butter

-- Heat the oven to 400° F with rack in centre of oven.
+- Heat the oven to 400° F with rack in center of oven.

-- In a oven-safe Dutch oven or big, oven-safe skillet with a lid, heat the oil over medium high heat.
+- In a oven-safe Dutch oven or oven-safe skillet with a lid, heat the oil over medium high heat.
 Dry the chicken pieces well by patting them with a paper towel.
 Sprinkle the chicken pieces with a bit of salt and the pepper.
 Cook the chicken until well browned, turning regularly, for about 8 minutes in all then remove chicken to a plate.
+You can remove some of the fat in the pan if you have lots, but do leave enough to cook the garlic in the next step.

 - Reduce the heat to medium, add the garlic, and cook, stirring regularly, until it is starting to brown, about 3 minutes.
 Sprinkle the flour over the garlic and stir until combined.
 Return the chicken to the pot, cover, and bake for 15 minutes in the pre-heated 400° oven.
 (If you pot or skillet doesn't have a lid, you can tightly cover the top with tin-foil instead.)